Dojde/Hellmark.github.io/index.md

 ---

 # Education
 I am currently studying my master in **Industrial Engineering and Management** at the Faculty of Engineering, Lund University.
-My master is composed of two main areas: Software Intensive Systems and Risk Management (Statistics).
+My master is composed of two main areas, **Software Intensive Systems** and **Risk Management** (Statistics).

 Read more about the my education and the courses I've taken [here].